kylead10/react-portfolio/README.md

-This is  personal potfolio website built using react-js.
+This is a personal potfolio website built using react-js.
 Check it out at "https://kayodeadio.netlify.app/".